 Of course, be sure to read the manual or call a professional if needed.

 Why Do Mini Split Systems Have Condensate?

-Condensation forms when warm humid air comes in contact with a cold surface such as an air conditioning system.
+Condensation will form when warm, humid air comes in contact with a cold surface, such as an air conditioning system.

 Why Do Mini Split Systems Need Condensate Pumps?